zachary-chiodini/Naive-K-Means-Clustering/README.md

 </p>
 <hr>
 <p align="justify">
-    The result of the algorithm is shown below.
+    The result of the algorithm is plotted below.
 The black circles show the locations of the centroids.
     Each cluster is color coded.
 Lines connect the data points to the cluster centroid they belong to.
     The algorithm failed to locate all of the clusters.
 Some centroids appear in between clusters.
     Others appear within the same cluster.
 This is a drawback to k-means clustering.